 Academically, Charlene holds a Bachelor of Music in Vocal Performance from The University of Western Ontario as well as a Post-Baccalaureate Diploma in Voice Performance from The University of Manitoba, wherein she concurrently completed an Opera Apprenticeship program with Manitoba Opera.
 Charlene also received a Masters Degree in Vocal Performance and Pedagogy from The University of Toronto under the tutelage of Mary Morrison, with whom she continues to work.

-Charlene is currently a PhD Candidate in Music and Health Sciences at The University of Toronto under the supervision of Dr. Michael Thaut and Dr. Tim Bressmann.
+Charlene is currently a PhD Candidate in Music and Health Sciences (voice) at The University of Toronto under the co-supervision of Dr. Michael Thaut and Dr. Tim Bressmann.
 Using singing voice pedagogy teaching directives, her dissertation research explores ways of influencing oral-nasal balance in speech and singing in typical speakers and speakers with hypernasality.